spokestack/react-native-spokestack-tray/example/README.md

 Run the app on iOS or Android.
 Note that a real device is needed on Android for the mic to work.

+See [React Native's instructions](https://reactnative.dev/docs/running-on-device) for setting up a real device.

 ```sh
 $ npm run ios
 # or